fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 Looks like our tradeoff has worked, and we're down to 5710 bytes.

 #### App Name (6034 bytes, 4% reduction)
 Let's delete `strings.xml`, and replace `android:label` in the AndroidManifest with "A".
 This may seem like a small change, but removes an entry from `resources.arsc`, reduces the number of characters in the manifest, and removes a file from the res directory.
-Every little helps.
+Every little helps - we've just saved 228 bytes.

 #### Launcher icon (5300 bytes, 13% reduction)
-This [Readme file](https://android.googlesource.com/platform/frameworks/native/+/jb-dev/libs/utils/README) in the Android source repository tells us that `resources.arsc` references each resource in the APK with an integer ID.
+The [documentation for resources.arsc](https://android.googlesource.com/platform/frameworks/native/+/jb-dev/libs/utils/README) in the Android Platform repository informs us that each resource in the APK is referenced by `resources.arsc` with an integer ID.
 These IDs have two namespaces:

 >0x01: system resources (pre-installed in framework-res.apk)

 >0x7f: application resources (bundled in the application .apk)

 So what happens to our APK if we reference a resource in the 0x01 namespace?
-We should be able to get a nicer icon whilst simultaneously reducing our file size.
+We should be able to get a nicer icon, and simultaneously reduce our file size.

 ```
 android:icon="@android:drawable/btn_star"